-NASA has selected nine research teams from seven states through its first Solar System Exploration Research Virtual Institute (SSERVI) Cooperative Agreement Notice, bringing researchers together in a collaborative virtual setting to focus on questions concerning space science and human space exploration.
+NASA selected nine research teams from seven states through its first Solar System Exploration Research Virtual Institute (SSERVI) Cooperative Agreement Notice, bringing researchers together in a collaborative virtual setting to focus on questions concerning space science and human space exploration.

-Based and managed at NASA’s Ames Research Center at Moffett Field, Calif., the institute supports scientific research and complement and extend existing NASA science programs.
-SSERVI represents an expansion of NASA’s Lunar Science Institute, established at Ames in 2008, to include other solar system destinations.
+Based and managed at NASA’s Ames Research Center at Moffett Field, Calif., the institute supports scientific research to complement and extend existing NASA science and technology programs.
+SSERVI represents an expansion of NASA’s Lunar Science Institute, established at Ames in 2008, to include other solar system human exploration destinations.

 The selected SSERVI member teams are: